 Jefferson City, MO 65103

-In many cases, this registry has reunited willing family members decades after the adoption has occurred.
+In many cases, this registry has reunited birth parents and other willing family members decades after the adoption has occurred.

 The cost of adoption in Missouri varies on an individual case-by-case basis.
-In a personal domestic baby adoption, adoptive parents can agree to pay for the potential birth mother’s care and expenses.
+In a personal domestic baby adoption, prospective adoptive parents can agree to pay for the care and expenses of the potential biological parent.
 This might include:

 - Food and living expenses

 - Legal costs